jwritz/s1lent_keybinds/README.md

 _The resource must be named exactly_ `s1lent_keybinds` _for the UI to properly work._

-## How to add keybinds
+## How to add keybinds/commands
 See `config.lua` for examples

-## How to open keybinds menu
+## How to open keybinds/commands menu
-Use command `/keybinds` to open the keybinds menu
+Use command `/keybinds` or `/commands` to open the keybinds/commands menu

 ## Screenshot
 ![v0 1 1](https://user-images.githubusercontent.com/29800465/91195168-67ed4880-e6be-11ea-8696-ebd0b92236f6.png)